Key takeaways:

 Oral rehydration fluids: These include drinks that are specially formulated to keep you hydrated — like Ceralyte, Pedialyte, and Oralyte.
 Many people will reach for sports drinks first, but these are less ideal.
 They often have too much sugar and too few electrolytes.
 Liquids with a lot of sugar can make diarrhea worse.

 Broth: Broth tends to be high in salt and low in sugar.
-So it’s a great choice to help keep you hydrated.
-You may find savory liquids more soothing and appealing than sweeter ones.
+That makes it a great choice to help keep you hydrated.
+And you may find savory liquids more soothing and appealing than sweeter ones.

 Clear, watered-down juice: A mix of half juice and half water can be great.
 Watering down the juice can help it taste good without worsening your symptoms.
 Stick with clear juices — like apple or cranberry juice.
 Juices with pulp are harder to digest.